jlgerber/cpp_happy_fun_time/session_04/session04.md

     PrivatePerson(std::string name) : name(name) {};
 };
 ```
-However, with PrivatePerson above, name is private, and thus unaccessible from outside of the class.
+However, with PrivatePerson above, name is private, and thus inaccessible from outside of the class.
 ```
 //
 class ProtectedPerson {